Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

 )
 ```

-This snippet converts the public key to a PEM-encoded byte format, making it suitable for saving in a file.
+This snippet converts the public key to a `PEM-encoded` byte format, making it suitable for saving in a file.

 ```python
 with open("pub.pem", 'wb') as pub_pem_file:
     pub_pem_file.write(pub_pem)
 ```

-This snippet opens a new file, 'pub.pem' in binary write mode and saves the serialized public key to this file.
+This snippet opens a new file, `pub.pem` in binary write mode and saves the serialized public key to this file.

 ### Encrypting and Decrypting

-The following code encrypts a message ('news_alert') using a public key, then decrypts it using the corresponding private key.
-It reads the key file paths from environment variables and uses asymmetric encryption (RSA) with Optimal asymmetric encryption padding (OAEP) to improve the process.
+The following code encrypts a message (`news_alert`) using a public key, then decrypts it using the corresponding private key.
+It reads the key file paths from environment variables and uses `asymmetric encryption` (RSA) with `Optimal asymmetric encryption padding` (OAEP) to improve the process.

 ```python
 from cryptography.hazmat.primitives import serialization